jjvanzon/JJs-Music-Production-2020/README.md

 - Copyright law on sampling: <https://libraryguides.missouri.edu/copyrightlaw/sampling>
 - GitHub for things other than code: <https://www.quora.com/Can-I-use-GitHub-for-things-other-than-code?share=1>

 TODO
 ----

 ### 2020-08-25 Brainstorm Publishing

+- [x] Releasing with EmuBands.
 - [x] EmuBands would like a photo.
-- [ ] Waiting till it is ready at EmuBands.
-- [ ] Project files on GitHub.
-  - [ ] Changing name of project from "Publish Music 2020-08" to "JJs Music Release 2020-08" so the repository name would become "JJs-Music-Release-2020-08".
-- [ ] License project files.
+- [x] Licensing project files.
-  - [ ] I cannot find what kind of license would be ok for a music production project.
+  - [x] I cannot seem to find what kind of license would be ok for a music production project.
-  - [ ] I could rewrite an MIT license.
+  - [x] I could rewrite an MIT license.
-  - [ ] And then publish the project files anyway.
+  - [x] And then maybe publish the project files anyway.
   - [x] ~~Then ask people in my electronic network if they know how to more properly license it?~~
   - [x] Or maybe stop at "deform MIT license" and let it go.
   - [x] ~~Doubt: It might permit someone to re-release it, perhaps make a CD, perhaps make money off it it, that I do not receive.
 But so what?
 Making money wasn't really my goal and the music's originals would already be available more conveniently.
 I think I just should not worry about it.
 That would seem best.
 I just want to share my work freely, if anyone would be interested.~~
+- [x] Project files on GitHub.
+  - [x] Changing name of project from "Publish Music 2020-08" to "JJs Music Release 2020-08" so the repository name would become "JJs-Music-Release-2020-08".
-- [ ] Post on FaceBook, LinkedIn, Maybe Instagram and friend chat group.
+- [ ] Posting on FaceBook, LinkedIn, Maybe Instagram and friend chat group.
+- [ ] Waiting till it is ready at EmuBands.
+- [ ] Making GitHub repository public.

 Done
 ----